 - Key Controls:

 Specific application (transaction processing) control procedures that focus on “key” processes (those that specifically address risks), not on the entire application.
 There are typically a few key controls within applications in each financial process.
 These deal with security of ids, passwords, financial accounts and transactions.
+What do you do to control security risks to your data.

 - IT General Controls

 These are processes that support the assertions that programs function as intended and that key financial reports are reliable.
 These are often infrastructure processes such as change control and security administration management.
+But they can be other things that you have put into place specific to your IT environment.

 Completing Your Review